osperry/mistral-lora-finetune/README.md

 ## About

 Oric Perry is a CRISC-certified cybersecurity executive with 25+ years in enterprise IAM, Zero Trust architecture, and AI governance.
-Co-author of IEC 63452 (Cyber-Security for ICT) and BSIGEL 9/6AIML (AI/ML Governance for Cyber-Security).
+Contributing member of BSIGEL 9/6AIML (AI/ML Governance for Cyber-Security).
 Principal Consultant at OSP Global Solutions.

 - LinkedIn: [linkedin.com/in/oricperrycybergrc](https://linkedin.com/in/oricperrycybergrc)
 - GitHub: [github.com/osperry](https://github.com/osperry)